 The Code applies to “government advertising”, which is defined as “‘advertising’ by any part of local, provincial or federal governments, or concerning policies, practices or programs of such governments, as distinct from ‘political advertising’ and ‘election advertising.’”

 “Advertiser”: Any level of government, or any government department, government agency or crown corporation.

 Scope: Messages about policies, practices or programs of such (i.e. that same) government.

-Types of advertising that would be within this definition, and therefore captured under the Code:
+Types of advertising that would be within this definition, and are therefore captured under the Code, include: